MicrosoftDocs/azure-devops-docs/docs/report/analytics/client-authentication-options.md

 	<img src="_img/authentication-4.png" alt="PAT created" style="border: 1px solid #CCCCCC;" />

 0. If you need to revoke a token, simply navigate to this page and click the **Revoke** link.
-That token will immediately be deniedaccess to Team Services.
+That token will immediately be deniedaccess to VSTS.

 	These tokens are your identity.
 When used, the token is acting as you.
 Keep your tokens secret and treat them like your password.
 To help keep your token more secure, consider using credential managers so that you don't have to enter your credentials every time you push.